sbamin/r-novice-gapminder/_episodes/13-dplyr.md

 ~~~
 {: .output}

+>Write a code to use ends_with function to get one of two sets of columns having identical text in their names.

 ~~~
-## Write a code to use ends_with function to get one of two sets of columns having identical text in their names

 ## contains matches for a literal text string
 iris %>%
   select(contains("Length")) %>%